Talcum Powder Lawsuits

 - Walmart

 Lawsuits for asbestos-containing talc products allege that the products caused a serious illness.
-They also allege and offer evidence that the companies knew about the issue and did nothing to resolve it or even deliberately hid information.
+They also allege and offer evidence that the companies knew about the issue and did nothing to resolve it or deliberately hid information.

 Johnson & Johnson Response to Talcum Powder Claims